Quantum Knowledge Distillation for Large Language Models: Experiments

-When compared with leading specific designed baselines across various fields, student model obtained by QD-LLM demonstrates exceptional performance, particularly in the core tasks of sentiment analysis, steganalysis, and topic analysis.
-Despite the strong performance of baseline methods within their respective domains, the student model obtained by QD-LLM shows the ability to surpass these algorithms, achieving significant improvements in accuracy and F1 scores.
+When compared with leading specifical designed baselines across various fields, the student model obtained by QD-LLM demonstrates exceptional performance, particularly in the core tasks of sentiment analysis, steganalysis, and topic analysis.
+Despite the strong performance of baseline methods within their respective domains, the student model obtained by QD-LLM shows the ability to surpass these algorithms, achieving significant improvements in accuracy and F1 scores, which are shown in Figure \ref{fig4}.
 This indicates that the QD-LLM-optimized student model not only possesses the capability to independently complete complex tasks but also exhibits excellent cross-task generalization, consistently outperforming existing leading algorithms.